dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T906: Social security lacks flexibility for unique needs.
+### T906: Social security is a one-size-fits-all approach that may not address unique challenges.

 |Support|
 |---|